koonix/lfutils/README.md

 cmd arunmount      &lfmount -u $id

 map [key] armount
-...
+map [key] armount-passwd
+map [key] arunmount
 ```

+`armount` mounts the archive and jumps to the mountpoint.

+archivemount can't tell wether an archive is password-protected;
+therefore the `armount` command returns an error when trying to mount
+such archives. so you can use `armount-passwd` which will prompt
+you for a password.

+while inside the mounted archive, use `arunmount` to unmount the archive
+and jump back to where you were before mouting.

 ## lfsxiv

-- open all the images in directory in sxiv
+- open all the images in the directory of the image
-- select the files that are selected in sxiv, in lf as well
+- images that you select in sxiv, will also get selected in lf
-(selection happens upon sxiv's exit).
+(selection happens upon exiting sxiv).

-use lfsxiv in your `open` command for opening images,
+to use lfsxiv, use it to open images in lf's `open` command or your
+file opener script/program,
 or use it as a standalone command/binding:

 ```